pycroscopy/pyUSID/docs/data_format.rst

 A notion of chronology is attached to both the position and spectroscopic axes.
-In other words, the data for the second location (second row in the above table) was acquired before the first location (first row).
+In other words, the data for the second location (second row in the above table) was acquired after the first location (first row).
 The same applies to the spectroscopic axis as well.
 This is an important point to remember especially when information is recorded from multiple sources or channels (e.g. - data from different sensors) or if two or more numbers are **necessary** to give a particular observation / data point its correct meaning (e.g. - color images).